patroni/patroni/docs/SETTINGS.rst

 ---
 -  **Optional**:
     -  **insecure**: Allow connections to REST API without verifying SSL certs.
     -  **cacert**: Specifies the file with the CA_BUNDLE file or directory with certificates of trusted CAs to use while verifying REST API SSL certs.
-If not provided patronictl will use the value provided for REST API "cacert" parameter.
+If not provided patronictl will use the value provided for REST API "cafile" parameter.
-    -  **certfile**: Specifies the file with the certificate in the PEM format to use while verifying REST API SSL certs.
+    -  **certfile**: Specifies the file with the client certificate in the PEM format.
 If not provided patronictl will use the value provided for REST API "certfile" parameter.
+    -  **keyfile**: Specifies the file with the client secret key in the PEM format.
+If not provided patronictl will use the value provided for REST API "keyfile" parameter.

 ZooKeeper
 ----------